zer0cache/matic-docs/docs/edge/get-started/cli-commands.md

   </TabItem>
 </Tabs>

 Sets the maximum length to be considered when handling json-rpc batch requests.
+This limit can be completely disabled by setting the value to `0`.
 Default: `20`.

 ---